sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

         'filename_pattern': '/directory/plot_',
     }

-Alternatively, you can skip some examples.
+Alternatively, you can skip executing some examples.
 For example, to skip building examples starting with ``plot_long_examples_``, you would do::

     sphinx_gallery_conf = {